euphorie/osha.oiradoc/docs/manuals/editor2.rst

   * Status

-For an OiRA tool with an integrated action plan, these two steps are unified to the step "Assessment":
+For an OiRA tool with an integrated action plan, these three steps are unified to the step "Assessment":

   * Preparation
   * Involvement